 Born from the personal experiences of dramatist and director Sara Nesson and founder of Unfixed Media Kimberly Warner—both artists living with chronic illness—Unbound is a collaborative dance film that reframes disability through the language of movement.
-Each participant contributes a 15-second self-recorded video from backyards, beds, chairs, and living rooms.
+The work weaves together short, self-recorded videos from participants located in their backyards, beds, chairs, and living rooms.
 Rather than hiding their limitations, the film leans into them—amplifying the truth of bodies that ache to move and the creative resilience that emerges when movement is redefined.

 the cast